techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 **Things they can safely tweak**

-- Change the remainder check from 3 to 2 or 4 and see how often new obstacles appear.
+- Change the divisor in `remainder of (ticks / something)` and see how often new obstacles appear.
-- Use two gap rows instead of one to make the game easier (e.g. allow both gapRow and gapRow + 1 to be empty).
+- Use two gap rows instead of one to make the game easier (e.g. allow both `gapRow` and `gapRow + 1` to be empty, if still within 0–4).

 **Common mistakes**